vanilla-plus-library/vanilla-recipepack/README.md

 - **Click Detections:** Adds a system to detect right-click with carrots on a sticks and warped fungus on a stick.
 It also adds a villager click system.
 - **Block Placement:** Adds a way to simulate custom block placement using Blast Furnaces with a known Lock id.
 - **Math:** Adds a LCG for PRNG purpose.
 - **Inventory:** Adds a custom damage system and functions to damage mainhand, offhand and any slot in the inventory.
-It also adds some basic functions to draw/insert items from containers.
+It also adds some basic functions to draw/insert items from containers. **(Requires Loaded Chunk)**
 - **Generation:** Adds a world generation system to generate ores and structures using mcfunction.
-It's currently unused and probably will be removed and replaced by 1.16 WorldGen.
+It's currently unused and probably will be removed and replaced by 1.16 WorldGen. **(Requires Math)**